 And ‘Prelude III’ is an example of a piece which explores a wider range of the piano than is often the case with pieces at this level:

-High praise to the publishers for their generosity in providing this excellent additional resource, which will certainly aid with independent learning. while within the solid framework of developing musicality “sound before symbol“.
+High praise to the publishers for their generosity in providing this excellent additional resource, which will certainly aid with independent learning. while developing musicality “sound before symbol“.

 Breitkopf & Härtel

-So it’s no surprise, either, that the fingering is excellent throughout – although there may be too much of it for some tastes.
+So it’s no surprise that the fingering is excellent throughout, although there may be too much of it for some tastes.
 There is an argument (which I have often made) for only including fingering where hand position changes and so on require it.
 However, Barbara has a good rationale for including more exhaustive fingering: